Learn-Driven Development

 What to track instead of velocity.

-- Learning loop velocity: How many validated learning loops can you close per week?
+• Learning loop velocity: How many validated learning loops can we close per week?

-- Time-to-validation: How fast can you close a learning loop from hypothesis to decision?
+• Time-to-validation: How fast can we close a learning loop from bet to decision?

-- Customer impact of validated learning: Of the learning you shipped, how much mattered to customers?
+• Customer impact of validated learning: Of the learning we shipped, how much mattered to customers?

-The goal isn't to maximize these metrics.
-It's to maintain healthy ratios.
+The goal is to maintain healthy ratios, rather than to maximize any single metric.
 If you're validating fast but shipping slowly, something's wrong.
 If you're shipping a lot but validating little, you're drifting.

 For solo builders, the most telling metric is simpler: what percentage of the things I built last month did I validate with a real user?
 If that number is low, you're vibe-coding.
 If it's high, you're learning.